4D-Game/CrazyComet/docs/setup.md

 ## Setup
 ### Setup script

-To setup everything needed, to run the game there is a setup script, wich can be executed with the following command:
+To setup everything needed, to run the game there is a setup script, which can be executed with the following command:

 ```bash
 scripts/pi-setup